 5. Centralised, safety evaluation of the Novel Foods

-Risk and safety assessment will be carried out by the European Food Safety Authority (EFSA).
+The European Food Safety Authority (EFSA) will carry out the risk and safety assessment.
 The European Commission consults EFSA on Novel Food applications and provides its opinion based on the EFSA’s evaluation.

 6. Efficiency and transparency